Get The Most Out Of The Fuel You Buy – You Could Save More Than 10%

 Insulate the hot water tank, use low energy bulbs and don’t leave the television on standby.
 Turn off the tap when you brush your teeth, and don’t leave the lights on in your room.
 This information has been repeated to us all often since we were very young, and most parents will have had the same conversations with their children… so we are all familiar with the basic procedures of how to reduce our carbon footprint.

 However, do you know how to save money and reduce energy use, CO2 emissions and pollution with your car?
-Obviously, fuel consumption has a great deal to do with the car you buy and WAV manufacturers will do their best to insure that your vehicle is as environmentally friendly as possible, but despite this there are a few things everybody can do to make their fuel last longer, save money, and make a small but consistent difference to the environment.
+Obviously, fuel consumption has a great deal to do with the car you buy and Wheelchair Accessible Vehicle manufacturers will do their best to insure that your vehicle is as environmentally friendly as possible, but despite this there are a few things everybody can do to make their fuel last longer, save money, and make a small but consistent difference to the environment.

 50 AA employees took part in an eco-driving experiment, and saved an average 10% of their weekly fuel bills, with the best saving an amazing 33%.